Walk whenever you can

 It creates happier surroundings

-With more people visibly wandering the streets, the area appears safer.
+With more people visibly strolling on the streets, the area appears safer.
 It motivates people to follow similarly and helps people to move out of their comfort zone.
 It has also been associated with reducing feelings of anxiety in urban areas.
 People have been reported to feel safer in environments where a reduction in loud, heavy and irresponsible traffic is present.

 It's a more resourceful use of space